-For this year, the Swiss brand Epos introduces a new version of its COSC-certified chronometer in a classy “three-hander” design.
+For the year 2013, Epos introduces a new version of its COSC-certified chronometer in a classy “three-hander” design.
 Well, there are two versions to be more precise: a model in steel (100 pieces), and a more impressive variation in black PVD body (pictured,) which is limited to 200 pieces.
-Called Epos 3420 Chronometer, the limited edition watch is powered by a high-grade (although somewhat archaic) automatic movement that was officially certified as a chronometer by the Swiss COSC authority.
+The limited edition Epos 3420 Chronometer is powered by a high-grade (although somewhat archaic) automatic movement that was officially certified as a chronometer by the Swiss COSC authority.

 Its only “complication” is a simple calendar, which is visible through a square aperture at 3 o’clock, but its relative simplicity only makes it even more reliable and accurate.
 The movement offers the usual power reserve of 42 hours and beats at a frequency of 28,800 semi-oscillations per hour.
 As usual, the compact engine is perfectly visible through a transparent screwed case back, which is, too, treated with black PVD.

-Thanks for the extreme thinness of the mechanism, the body of the watch is also quite slender measuring just 7.7 millimeters in height.
+Thanks for the extreme thinness of the mechanism, the circular-shaped case is also slender enough measuring just 7.7 millimeters in height.

 Of course, the yellow gold-colored hands, Arabic numerals and hour markers make this watch look a little less refined than it was probably intended (although I understand the appeal of a black “two-tone” especially for a person who doesn’t know that the parts are gold-plated, not solid gold,) but at least the choice of coating significantly increases its readability in twilight.